wp-plugins/xili-postinpost/readme.txt

 Stable tag: 0.9.0
 License: GPLv2

-xili-postinpost provides a triple tookit to insert post(s) everywhere in webpage.
+xili-postinpost provides a triple toolkit to insert post(s) everywhere in webpage.
 Template tag function, shortcode and widget are available.

 == Description ==

-*xili-postinpost provides a triple tookit to insert post(s) everywhere in webpage - outside or inside WP loop - .
+*xili-postinpost provides a triple toolkit to insert post(s) everywhere in webpage - outside or inside WP loop - .
 The displayed post(s) are resulting of queries like those in WP loop but not interfere with main WP loop.
 Widget contains conditional syntax.*

 * Template tag function `xi_postinpost()` - see source ,
 * shortcode like `[xilipostinpost query="p=1"]` or like `<blockquote>[xilipostinpost query="cat=3,4,150&showposts=2&lang=en_us"]</blockquote>` as in [About Page](http://dev.xiligroup.com/?page_id=3) at end.